kalaspuff/tomodachi/README.rst

 Pull requests and bug reports
 =============================

+This library is open source software.
 Please add a pull request with the feature that you deem are missing from the lib or for bug fixes that you encounter.

 Make sure that the tests and linters are passing.
 A limited number of tests can be run locally without external services.
 Use GitHub Actions to run the full test suite and to verify linting and regressions. `Read more in the contribution guide <https://github.com/kalaspuff/tomodachi/blob/master/CONTRIBUTING.rst>`_.